Spinal Cord Injury Survivor Stories: Recovery after Traumatic Injury

 In order to advance spinal cord injury recovery, many rehabilitation hospitals will conduct research in SCI rehabilitation.
 SCI survivors and patients are encouraged to participate to help advance their recovery and the recovery of future generations.

-Brooks Rehabilitation conducts clinical research in the area of spinal cord injury and has research participation opportunities open in variety of areas.
+Brooks Rehabilitation conducts clinical research in the area of spinal cord injury and has research participation opportunities open in variety of areas

-People in recovery can also become a member of the Neuro Recovery Center located at Brooks Rehabilitation Hospital – University Campus.
-At the center they will gain access to cutting-edge specialized equipment and assistive technology, including Cyberdyne.
+People in recovery can also become a member of the Neuro Recovery Center (NRC) located at Brooks Rehabilitation Hospital – University Campus.
+At the center they gain access to cutting-edge specialized equipment and assistive technology, including Cyberdyne.

 Finding a Community After Recovery